Create or amend a strata property

 When a new building containing two or more units is constructed and has not been occupied, a strata plan can be deposited for registration in the Provincial Land Title Office, without requiring any City approval on the strata plan.

-New development in most single-family districts generally cannot be strata titled, and the City may require a covenant to be registered against the property title to restrict strata titling in these districts.
+New development in most single-family districts generally cannot be strata titled, and we may require a covenant to be registered against the property title to restrict strata titling in these districts.

 Some other uses, such as Artist Studios, may also be restricted from strata titling in some zoning districts.